CWRU-AutonomousVehiclesLab/tf2.4-cuda11.1-cudnn8-tensorrt7/README.md

 On the other hand, it is fun to homebrew something...

 * CP35 is compiled at Ubuntu 16.04 environment (Compiled on October - 18th) for Geekerwan Video show
-* CP38 is compiled at Ubuntu 20.04 environment (Compiled on October - 18th) for Duckietown Duckland
+* CP38-2.4.0 is compiled at Ubuntu 20.04 environment (Compiled on October - 24th (RC0)) for Duckietown Duckland
+* CP38-2.5.0 is compiled at Ubuntu 20.04 environment (Compiled on October - 24th) by accident

 **THIS is NIGHTLY!
 Not intend for scientific use!!!**